 ’60s Hair Headband

-Wearing a towering beehive reminiscent of Marge Simpson will surely earn you the wrong kind of attention, but a more subtle version is definitely apropo for everyday sidewalks.
+Wearing a towering beehive reminiscent of Marge Simpson will surely earn you the wrong kind of attention, but more subtle versions of sporting headscarves are definitely appropriate for everyday sidewalks.
 Flare.com’s beauty guru Hannah Johnson shows you how to re-create the “baby beehive” hairstyle that was seen on the Louis Vuitton Spring 2013 runway.
-Paired with soft and tonal makeup, this feminine hairstyle is perfect for a date night, soiree or evening with the girls.
+Paired with soft and tonal makeup, this feminine style is wonderful for a date night, soiree or evening with the girls.
 View the video tutorial below.

 Melissa from A Ruby Red takes the authentic route by following a pin curl pattern straight from a retro magazine tutorial.
 Pin curls — which were still all the rage in the early to mid ’60s — are created by wrapping damp hair into loops and pinning tightly against the scalp.
 After your hair dries (many women waited overnight, but you can expedite the process by blow drying), remove the pins and brush out.
 Follow YouTube User PinupDollAshleyMarie’s tutorial or try the pattern pictured here.